Mega Millions Lottery: Benefits and drawbacks of office pools

 Cohen said that in the District of Columbia, the claiming period is 180 days from the drawing.
 Most states have similar or slightly longer drawing periods.

 There have been examples in the past of both situations.
 A group from a real estate company in Florida won $1 million in 2013.
-They not only split the winnings among the 12 employees who chipped in $20 for the pool, but they also gave a cut to an employee who had started just two weeks prior and hadn't contributed.
+They split the winnings among the 12 employees who chipped in $20 for the pool and also gave a cut to an employee who had started just two weeks prior and hadn't contributed.